learn-co-curriculum/phase-0-html-using-browser-dev-tools/README.md

 This is going to bring up a window at the bottom of the page that contains all of the HTML that makes up that Twitter page.

-## Use the developer tools to locate and inspect elements
+## Use the Developer Tools to Locate and Inspect Elements

 If you hover over elements, you should see different colored boxes appear over different parts of the page.
 We're going to hover over the HTML until we find